saiakarsh193/PyCube-Solver/README.md

 ### Notation
 There are rules and methods that need to be followed in order to use the program.
-- The moves in a rubik's cube are defines as follows,
+- The moves in a rubik's cube are defines as follows, (**Note: ** The picture shows the front face as Blue, but the code uses Green as the front face.
+But the idea remains the same)
   <img src="https://jperm.net/images/notation.png" alt="Rubik's Cube Moves" style="width: 400px;"/>
 - The cube printing format is defined as
   ```